 - Sentiero dell’Olivo – In Sentiero dell’Olivo, we learn about the history and nature of olive tree growth along 3.5 kilometers of trails.
 There will be 18 information boards where you learn about olives and the olive oil they produce.

 - Carona – Carona is a charming village located at the foot of Monte San Salvatore, just above Lugano.
 It has a rich cultural and historical heritage despite its small size.
-Local craftsmen (architects, decorators, painters, and sculptors) travelled all over Europe between the 15th and 18th centuries, leaving their expertise behind in Carona.
+Local craftsmen (architects, decorators, painters, and sculptors) traveled all over Europe between the 15th and 18th centuries, leaving their expertise behind in Carona.
 There is also a botanical garden called San Grato Park (Parco San Grato) in Carona.

 - Monte Brè – From the mountain, which is east of Lugano on the slope of Monte Boglia, you can see the bay of Lugano, the Pennine Alps, as well as the Bernese Alps.
 It is one of the sunniest places in Switzerland.